-Newcomers wanting to try anal sex are usually attracted by what they’ve heard about it, or are being asked by their partner to try it to expand their horizons a bit into anal play.
-Most of these newcomers come into this having just about no (as in zero) information at all to guide them towards it being pleasurable and enjoyable.
-Here are four important things to keep in mind if you want it to be enjoyable, repeatable, and something your partner will EVER let you do to them again!
+People wanting to try anal sex for the first time are usually attracted by what they’ve heard about it, or were asked by their partner to try it.
+Most who try anal have no information to guide them towards a pleasurable experience.
+Here is a list of important things to keep in mind if you want it to be enjoyable, repeatable, and something you and your partner will EVER want to do again!

-3.)
-We often tell people there are two major elements to anal sex – lots of good lubrication, and lots of time!
-Then, more lube, followed by still more time!
-This waiting time is a wonderful opportunity for communication, feedback, and lots of giggles!
-Yes, this is a great time to take things with some lightness and fun and even some silliness.
+4) Talk to your partner about how it feels.
+Waiting for the muscles to relax is a wonderful opportunity for communication, feedback, and lots of giggles!
+Yes, this is a chance to take things with some lightness and fun and even some silliness.
 Ask questions, answer questions, move slowly.
-This is a learning time, as this is a whole new region of sensations for the newcomer!
-Take this time as an opportunity to talk about stuff, to be silly and giggly, and to try anal toys and other techniques.
-See point number four.
+This is a learning curve, as this is a whole new realm of sensations for the newcomer!

 5) It gets better.
 Once relaxed, there is enormous potential for pleasure from anal sex.
 The second sphincter will eventually learn to relax much more quickly, taking cues from the first sphincter relaxing.
 This training can take months and even then can be finicky, so always take it slow.

 We often tell people there are four major elements to anal sex: lots of good lubrication; lots of time; more lube; and more time.
 Go slowly, have fun, and check in with your partner.
 Anal play is just that: play!